HACKER SAFE certified sites prevent over 99.9% of hacker crime.

 How do I know the trading strategies produced by Builder can be traded profitably?

-Compared to strategies built via the traditional, manual way, the strategies generated by Builder should be more likely to perform well in real time.
+While no one can guarantee profitability, compared to strategies built via the traditional, manual way, the strategies generated by Builder should be more likely to perform well in real time.
 This is because Builder incorporates several features that help guide the process to strategies that are likely to have good out-of-sample and real-time performance.
 In particular, Builder includes automatic out-of-sample testing, so you can immediately see how well the strategies perform on data not used in the build.
 Also, you can choose to optimize for statistical significance, maximize the number of trades, and minimize the system complexity, all of which will increase the quality of the generated strategies.
+You can also vary the input parameters and price data via a Monte Carlo approach, which helps incorporate robustness into the build process, and Builder tracks the performance on the so-called "test" segment to detect over-fitting.
 Moreover, the strategy logic produced by Builder incorporates volatility-normalized parameters, which help adapt the strategies to different market conditions.
 The user's guide includes a section that covers factors affecting out-of-sample performance and ways to maximize the out-of-sample results.

 Don't approaches like genetic programming lead to over-optimized and curve-fit results?

-Moreover, there are several metrics in Builder that can be incorporated into the fitness function just by selecting them from the Build Goals table that will increase the likelihood of getting superior out-of-sample results.
+Moreover, there are several metrics in Builder that can be incorporated into the fitness function just by selecting them from the Build Metrics table that will increase the likelihood of getting superior out-of-sample results.
 These include statistical significance, correlation coefficient of the equity curve, number of trades, strategy complexity, among others.
-Other measures of strategy robustness are currently being evaluated for inclusion in Builder, and a robustness analysis feature is planned for an upcoming release.
+In all, Builder includes more than 100 different metrics that can be selected to define the fitness.

 Most technical indicators don't work.
 Why would Builder generate good strategies if it's based on technical indicators?